OutSystems/WebView/ViewGenerator/readme.txt

 Notes:
 ------

-This tools uses nodejs to generate the .Net bindings.
+This tool uses nodejs to generate the .Net bindings.
 If you need to use a different nodejs version you can customize the path of the node executable.
 Edit your .csproj file and search for the following:

   <Target Name="EnsureNuGetPackageBuildImports" BeforeTargets="PrepareForBuild">